ReachFive/identity-android-sdk/README.md

 }
 ```

-This sdk is modular and you can use only what you need

-`sdk-core` required
-`sdk-google` use native google auth sdk
-`sdk-facebook` use native facebook auth sdk
-`sdk-webview` it use webview to authenticate and support all ReachFive providers

-### AndroidManifest.xml

-These permissions is required becose it use network to communicate with ReachFive servers
+These permissions is required to communicate with ReachFive servers

+Add them into `AndroidManifest.xml`

 ```xml
 <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE"/>